 But, when the sun sets, they will have to retreat beyond the borders of the 2 300-hectare privately owned farm, to townships and informal settlements in the nearby small town of Willowmore.

 “A community forum will still establish rules of how they will work for us here.
-Mail & Guardian on Wednesday.
+Black people can buy any land around us but this is private land; it’s ours,” Die Eden Projek’s leader, Jaqui Gradwell, told the Mail & Guardian on Wednesday.

 “Like everyone in life has the right to freedom of association, we [Afrikaners] also have this right.
 No one can take that away from us.”